KQM-git/TCL/docs/general-mechanics/resources-and-efficiency.md

 Original Resin can go past the cap of 160, up to a cap of around 2000 Resin.

+The previous Original Resin Cap of 120 still exists for accounts that last logged in before the cap was changed.
+It only updates on logging in.

 ### Crafted Food Item Limit

 Crafted food items have a limit of 2000 per unique item.